WhitmanCS370/sp24-lab4/README.md

 ### Part A: Recreate the tests from SDX Ch.
 6 in the unittest framework

 Write a short description of what you did for Part A below.
 Some questions you might answer:
 * What was your experience putting the tests in unittest like?
+* it was good, it was easy writing the tests by themselves, we struggled writing a function that would testv all the tests.
 * How is this different from Greg Wilson's simple implementation?
+* you have to use the built in modules from unittest, and we dont need a dictionary
 * How is it similar?
+* they are siumilar because we still have to define each test and have a function for all the test
 * Why might you use pytest over unittest, or vice versa?
+* unittest doesnt have extra modules that we need to instal, pytest has more aplication.

 ### Part B: Exercises from the end of SDX Ch.
 6